Get,

 5. Exercise

 Stress releases certain hormones in your body that in turn have an impact on the nature of your microbiome damaging the diversity.
-The transformed gut microbiome then starts to regulate neurotransmitters thus intensifying the stress.
+Gut-brain axis is bi-directional and the altered gut microbiome can affect regulation of certain neurotransmitters thus intensifying the stress7.

 Antibiotics kill good bacteria in gut, this is linked to development of obesity, asthma and irritable bowel syndrome.
 Hence antibiotics must be cautiously and only used when absolutely necessary.